jim-moser/zf2-validators-empty-or-test/README.md

 		(Zend/Validator/ValidatorPluginManager).
 If your application uses the
-		validator plugin manager then you should either add these dependencies to your application's composer.json file or use the jim-moser/zf2-validators-empty-or-plugin instead of the
+		validator plugin manager then you should either add these dependencies to your application's composer.json file or use the jim-moser/zf2-validators-empty-or-plugin package instead of the
 		jim-moser/zf2-validators-empty-or package.</p>

 		<p>The JimMoser\OrChain and	JimMoser\VerboseOrChain classes use the
 		validator plugin manager to add validators by name.
-For example, the code below used the validator plugin manager to create an instance of the Zend/Validators/NotEmpty class.</p>
+For example, the code below uses the validator plugin manager to create an instance of the Zend/Validators/NotEmpty class.</p>

 			$orChain = new \JimMoser\OrChain();